Stationary transport above the critical velocity in a one-dimensional superflow past an obstacle: Narrow obstacle

 An explicit solution of this equation can be derived for a cubic nonlinearity of the form $g(n)=n$ \cite{PavloffLeboeuf2001} while for a saturable nonlinearity of the form $g(n)=(1+n_{s})^2 n / \left[n_{s}(n+n_{s})\right]$, characteristic of superfluids of light in a saturable media \cite{Eloy2021}, it has to be solved numerically (see Supp.
 Mat.).

 The upper panel of fig.~\ref{fig:delta} represents the supersonic separatrix with respect to the effective amplitude $U_0 F(\sigma)$ of the narrow obstacle.
 The green curve is obtained for a cubic nonlinearity, whereas the blue plain (dotted) lines are for a saturable nonlinearity, with saturation intensity $n_{s}=0.1,\;10$.
 Although the cubic nonlinearity is a limiting case of the saturable nonlinearity when $n_{s}\gg n$, large deviations are observable even for $n_s=10$ which are of great importance for experiments with fluids of light.
 Moreover, it is important to emphasise that in the above-mentioned saturable systems, the fictitious potential $W(n)$ may be such that it has no local maximum depending on the value of $n_{s}$.
-A thorough study showed that the supersonic separatrix saturates to the value $v_{\infty}=\sqrt{2+2 n_{s}}$, which must be an artefact stemming from the $\delta$--shaped potential as it does not describe a physical system.
-This explains the plateau reached by the blue curves in the top part of fig.~\ref{fig:delta}.
+With a saturable nonlinearity, when $v_\infty > \sqrt{2+2 n_{s}}$, the potential $W$ has only one minimum and diverges towards $+\infty$ for both $n\rightarrow 0$ and $n\rightarrow +\infty$ (see Supp.~Mat.).
+The fictitious particle is then always trapped in this potential and all solutions for $v_\infty > \sqrt{2+2 n_{s}}$ are stationary.
+This explains the plateau at large $U_0F(\sigma)$ in the top of fig.~\ref{fig:delta} for the $n_s=0.1$ case with a value $v_s = \sqrt{2.2} \simeq 1.48$.
 It is also interesting to note that eq.~\eqref{eq:separatrix_delta} predicts a symmetric supersonic separatrix as a function of $U_0$.
-This symmetry between repulsive and attractive obstacle -- not present in the case of the superfluid separatrix -- is also a mathematical artefact stemming from the $\delta$--peak model, and will be broken as $\sigma$ increases, or in other words when the velocity of the flow is large enough so that the associated de Broglie wavelength is small enough to resolve the details of the potential.
-This can be seen in fig.~\ref{fig:phase} where the symmetry is clearly broken and resonances appear in the attractive case.
+This symmetry between repulsive and attractive obstacle -- not present in the case of the superfluid separatrix -- is also a peculiarity of the $\delta$--peak model, and will be broken as $\sigma$ increases, or in other words when the velocity of the flow is large enough so that the associated de Broglie wavelength is small enough to resolve the details of the potential.
+This can be seen, for example, in fig.~\ref{fig:phase} where the symmetry is clearly broken and resonances appear in the attractive case for a square potential of width $\sigma=1$ and a cubic nonlinearity.